The Ad Said (part one)

 The ad said: “Girls wanted.
 Good wages.
 Steady hours.”

 It said also: “Must pass physical exam.”

-Here, at the drugstore, they sometimes took a bet on a baseball game, from the bookmaker on his stool at the soda counter.
-They rarely cleaned up.
-And Hester, who was tall, would get in front of Hermina, block the view of her from the angled mirror over the cash register.
+The corner meant the drugstore, where they might take a bet on a baseball game, if the radio was going and the guys were at the counter.
+The sisters rarely cleaned up.
+Hester, who was tall, would get in front of Hermina, block the view of her from the angled mirror opposite the cash register.
 Hermie would lift them something small, but needed…a jar of Ponds, false eyelashes, a packet of emery boards.